 In order to appeal the denial of unemployment benefits, you must meet deadlines and other requirements, as well as file a written appeal presenting your supporting legal arguments.
 While you are not required to have a lawyer for this process, you may be at a disadvantage if you do not.

 This article discusses whether you need a lawyer for appealing a denial of unemployment benefits.
-For information about applying for benefits, see “Do you need a lawyer to file for unemployment benefits?”
+For information about applying for benefits, see our page on Collecting Unemployment benefits.

 Most states have set up unemployment agency websites that describe the process to follow in order to appeal a denial of unemployment benefits.
-But, an experienced employment lawyer will know his or her way around the laws and regulations that govern the appeal of a denial of unemployment benefits and can guide you through the complicated process.
+But, experienced employment or unemployment attornies will know his or her way around the laws and regulations that govern the appeal of a denial of unemployment benefits and can guide you through the complicated process.

 After you lose a job, you may file an application for unemployment benefits with your state's unemployment agency.
 A list of state unemployment agencies can be found on the CareerOneStop website.
 After this filing, your ex-employer may submit an objection with the agency, arguing that you are not entitled to unemployment benefits.
 The ex-employer must offer a reason supporting its claim that you are not entitled to benefits, such as that the employer fired you for misconduct.
 The agency will interview you, possibly hold an administrative hearing, and, ultimately, make a decision either approving or denying your application for benefits.
 If the agency denies your application, you can appeal that decision.
 Likewise, if the agency approves your application for benefits, the employer can appeal that decision.